Azure/azure-sdk-for-js/sdk/openai/openai/MIGRATION.md

 **Note ⚠️**: This document is a work-in-progress and may change to reflect updates to the package.
 We value your feedback, please [create an issue](https://github.com/Azure/azure-sdk-for-js/issues/new/choose) to suggest any improvements or report any problems with this guide or with the package itself.

-`openai@4.42.0` introduces `AzureOpenAI`, the Azure OpenAI client that provides features of the Azure OpenAI Service API (version "2022-12-01" and newer) and it is different from `@azure/openai@1.0.0-beta.12` and `@azure/openai-assistants@1.0.0-beta.5` as follows:
+`openai@4.42.0`, the latest version of the official OpenAI JavaScript client library, features `AzureOpenAI`, a new client that supports the Azure OpenAI Service API, version "2022-12-01" and later. `AzureOpenAI` is now the preferred JavaScript client for interfacing with the Azure OpenAI service.
+This guide will highlight the differences and enhancements over other client libraries such as `@azure/openai@1.0.0-beta.12` and `@azure/openai-assistants@1.0.0-beta.5`, ensuring a smooth transition for users updating their implementations.

 - `@azure/openai@1.0.0-beta.12` exports `OpenAIClient` that supports most of Azure OpenAI features such as chat completions, On Your Data, embeddings, and audio translation and transcription.
 It doesn't support Azure OpenAI Assistants.
-- `@azure/openai-assistants@1.0.0-beta.5` exports `AssistantsClient` that supports Azure OpenAI Assistants features.
+- `@azure/openai-assistants@1.0.0-beta.5` exports `AssistantsClient` that supports Azure OpenAI Assistants v1 features.
 - Both `OpenAIClient` and `AssistantsClient` will be deprecated in the coming weeks and will be removed in the future.
 - `openai@4.42.0` exports `AzureOpenAI` which can connect to Azure OpenAI service and supports all of its features.